instantlinux/docker-tools/images/mariadb-galera/README.md

 simple "docker stack deploy ; docker stack rm ; docker stack deploy" repeated test cycle.
-This is an attempt to address that problem, using a minimal distro (tried Alpine Linux, wound up having to use debian jessie-slim), using MariaDB (I like it better than MySQL / Percona solutions, after a few years of running MariaDB and a decade+ of running MySQL).
+This is an attempt to address that problem, using a minimal distro (tried Alpine Linux, wound up having to use debian jessie-slim), with MariaDB (I like it better than MySQL / Percona solutions, after a few years of running MariaDB and a decade+ of running MySQL).

 Galera is finicky upon restarts so this requires a robust script to ensure proper conditions.

 This container image is intended to be run in a 3-, 5-node, or larger configuration.
 It requires a stable etcd configuration for node discovery and master election at restart.

 ### Credits

-Thanks to ashraf-s9s of severalnines for the healthcheck and etcd scripts.
+Thanks to ashraf-s9s of severalnines for the healthcheck script.